pupilfirst/wd301-scripts/handling-advanced-ui-events/delete-task/README.md

 import { deleteTask } from "../../context/task/actions";
 ```

-Now, we can invoke `deleteTask` with the `task` item whenever the thrash icon is clicked.
+Now, we can invoke `deleteTask` with the `task` item whenever the trash icon is clicked.

 ```tsx
 const Container = forwardRef<